riAssinstAr/Spot-Mate/README.md

 ```

 After starting the server, click on the local address given in the console.
 It will take you to the login page in your browser.
 After you login the script will start downloading your songs.
 NOTE: Do not close the browser window or stop the server or else the download will stop too.
 After the script is done downloading, it will show completed message in the browser window or an error message if there was an error.
-You can stop the server by typing CTRL+C in the terminal.
+You can stop the server by pressing CTRL+C in the terminal twice.

 ## Acknowledgements